-To reduce the risk of fire, electrical shock, or personal injury, mount fan to outlet box marked acceptable for fan support.
+To reduce the risk of fire, electrical shock, or personal injury, mount fan to outlet box marked acceptable for fan support of 22.7 kg (50 lbs) or less.
 Use screws supplied with outlet box.
 Most outlet boxes commonly used for support of light fixtures are not acceptable for fan support and may need to be replaced.
 Consult a qualified electrician if in doubt.